-- For our readers in UK, please check out our friends the Norfolk Olive Tree company and get a 10% discount with a coupon “NORFOLKOLIVE” .
+- For our readers in the UK, please check out our friends the Norfolk Olive Tree company, and get a 10% discount with a coupon “NORFOLKOLIVE” .

-I have done my research on buying olive trees online and selected a few options on one of the most trusted website on Amazon.
+Furthermore, I have done my research on buying olive trees online and selected a few options based on the highest customer ratings on the Amazon website.

 — Arbequina Olive Tree —